hrishikeshs/writings/favorite-posts-1.md

-Now that google search has gone to shit and there is like 1000% AI slop on the web, I have become a link-hoader: I bookmark links and also submit the to archive.org for posterity.
+Now that google search has gone to shit and there is like 1000% AI slop on the web, I have become a link-hoader: I bookmark links and also submit them to archive.org for posterity.

 From time to time, I will write posts here such as this one where I link to some of the stuff I'm reading/appreciating.